7568/7568.github.io/_posts/images-process/2022-04-13-a-survey-of-human-action-recognition-and-prediction .md

-[31.
-Clarke, T., Bradshaw, M., Field, D., Hampson, S., Rose, D.: The perception of emotion from body movement in point-light displays of interpersonal dialogue.
-Percep- tion 24, 1171–80 (2005)     ](#abcd).
+<a name="abcd"> Clarke, T., Bradshaw, M., Field, D., Hampson, S., Rose, D.: The perception of emotion from body
+movement in point-light displays of interpersonal dialogue.
+Percep- tion 24, 1171–80 (2005)</a>